Patent Litigation & Contentious Work

 IP disputes may also relate to licenses and terms of licenses, transfers, entitlement (ownership of rights), inventors and compensation, etc.

 Patent litigation is a complex area of law involving difficult legal and technical issues.
 Disclosure, expert evidence and experiments are standard features in patent litigation cases, and may be accompanied by a number of interim applications relating to specific procedural steps.
 Proceedings before the UK High Court generally take about 1 year or a little less before the IP Enterprise Court.
 Appeals on first instance decisions focus on smaller areas in the dispute and are usually much quicker.

-We have enormous experience in IP litigation and arbitration, having worked on 10 cases before the High Court and the ICC in the last few years, working for both claimants and defendants.
+We have enormous experience in IP litigation and arbitration, having worked on numerous cases before the High Court and the ICC, working for both claimants and defendants.
 These include:

 RegentLab v Estar Technologies et al